Gig workers and unions sue in California Supreme Court to have Prop 22 overturned

 The suit, filed by Service Employees International Union and a group of ride-hailing drivers, asks the state Supreme Court to invalidate Prop 22, which cemented gig driver’s status as independent contractors after more than 58 percent of voters supported it in November.
-They argue the measure limits state legislators’ ability to implement a system of workers’ compensation in defiance of their constitutional authority to do so.
-It also argues that that the proposition unconstitutionally defines what comprises an amendment to the measure, as well as violating a rule limiting ballot measures to a single subject in order to prevent voter confusion.
+They argue the measure limits state legislators’ ability to implement a system of workers' compensation in defiance of their constitutional authority to do so.
+It also argues that the proposition unconstitutionally defines what comprises an amendment to the measure, as well as violating a rule limiting ballot measures to a single subject to prevent voter confusion.

 Uber, DoorDash and Lyft did not immediately respond to requests for comment.

 It’s the latest turn in a heated saga that kicked off in 2019 when state legislators approved a law, known as Assembly Bill 5, that classified certain categories of gig workers as employees.
 Gig companies Uber and Lyft argued the law did not apply to them, but the courts sided with state and local officials, requiring the companies to classify drivers as employees.
-Meanwhile, the ride-hailing firms and food delivery giants such as Doordash mounted a more than $200 million campaign, Prop 22, to fight the law.
+Meanwhile, the ride-hailing firms and food delivery giants such as DoorDash mounted a more than $200 million campaign, Prop 22, to fight the law.
 It aimed to provide limited benefits such as a wage promise and health insurance stipend in exchange for classifying drivers as independent, barring them from employee protections such as sick pay and workers’ compensation.

 Uber and Lyft used sneaky tactics to avoid making drivers employees in California, voters say.
 Now, they’re going national.

-The groups that filed the suit, which also include SEIU California State Council, took particular issue with the measure’s inclusion of a provision requiring a seven-eights legislative supermajority to amend — and further — defining what constitutes an amendment.
+The groups that filed the suit, which also include SEIU California State Council, took particular issue with the measure’s inclusion of a provision requiring a seven-eighths legislative supermajority to amend and even define what constitutes an amendment.
 That authority, they say, is vested with the courts.

 The lawsuit blasts the measure’s drafters as having “impermissibly usurped this Court’s authority to ‘say what the law is’ by determining what constitutes an ‘amendment.’”
 Further, they argued, they violated the single-subject rule by “burying these cryptic amendment provisions on subjects not substantively addressed in the measure, and in language that most voters would not understand."

-They said they were suing in the state Supreme Court, rather than a lower court, because the issues were of broad public importance and required a speedy resolution to minimize harm to gig workers.
+They said they were suing in the state Supreme Court rather than a lower court because the issues were of broad public importance and required a speedy resolution to minimize harm to gig workers.